joellacerda/Moonshot/README.md

 2. Open the project in Xcode.
 3. Connect a compatible simulator or physical device.
 4. Run the project by clicking "Run" or pressing `Cmd + R`.

-## 💡 Key Learnings
-Developing Moonshot focused on:
-- Parsing JSON data and converting it into Swift models.
-- Building reusable and well-organized SwiftUI layouts.
-- Navigating and managing data flow between views.

 ## 🏆 Credits
 This project is based on the *[100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)* course by Paul Hudson.